 - Let it simmer for only a minute and serve over rice or on warm tortillas.

 DO NOT discard the chicken stock.
 You can make a beautiful rice for this dish, using the stock to boil the rice.
-Or, you can make a soup or simply freeze it and use it later for some other dishes.
+You can make a soup or simply freeze it and use it later for some other dishes.